overtone/emacs-live/doc-reporting-issues.markdown

 Here are some guidelines which can help your issue be tracked and dealt with quickly and effectively:

 * Please read through the list of current issues to ensure you're not creating a duplicate.
-* Try to be very specific and clear about the issue - what did you expect eand what did it do?
+* Try to be very specific and clear about the issue - what did you expect and what did it do?
 * Provide the simplest and most foolproof route to reproducing the error.
 * Provide details about your system.
 At least: OS, Emacs version, Emacs Live version.